DETAILED ACTION

 However, SAJADI teaches:

-the first portion has a thickness between a minimum thickness of a layer that can be manufactured by the machine and 20 times said minimum thickness ([0051] - - the printer resolution at Z direction is 20µm; 20µm is a minimum thickness of a layer that can be manufactured by the machine; [0047] - - the thickness D2 is about 0.1mm which equals to 100µm; 100µm is 5 times 20µm).
+said thickness is between a minimum thickness of a layer that can be manufactured by the additive manufacturing process machine and 20 times said minimum thickness ([0051] - - the printer resolution at Z direction is 20µm; 20µm is a minimum thickness of a layer that can be manufactured by the machine; [0047] - - the thickness D2 is about 0.1mm which equals to 100µm; 100µm is 5 times 20µm).

-Therefore before the effective filing date of the claimed invention, it would have been obvious to a person of ordinary skill in the art to modify the above method, as taught by Huang, and incorporating thickness of a portion being between a minimum thickness and 20 times said minimum thickness, as taught by SAJADI.
+Therefore before the effective filing date of the claimed invention, it would have been obvious to a person of ordinary skill in the art to modify the above process, as taught by the combination of VIAL and Hu, and incorporating thickness of a portion being between a minimum thickness and 20 times said minimum thickness, as taught by SAJADI.

 One of ordinary skill in the art would have been motivated to do this modification in order to making structural elements having controlled mechanical failure characteristics, as suggested by SAJADI ([0004]).

-Regarding claim 42, Huang teaches all the limitations of the base claims as outlined above.
+Regarding claim 43, the combination of VIAL and Hu teaches all the limitations of the base claims as outlined above.

-Huang and SAJADI are analogous art because they are from the same field of endeavor.
+VIAL, Hu and VOEGEL are analogous art because they are from the same field of endeavor.
 They all relate to 3D printing system.

-Therefore before the effective filing date of the claimed invention, it would have been obvious to a person of ordinary skill in the art to modify the above method, as taught by Huang, and incorporating thickness of a portion being between a minimum thickness and 20 times said minimum thickness, as taught by SAJADI.
+Therefore before the effective filing date of the claimed invention, it would have been obvious to a person of ordinary skill in the art to modify the above method, as taught by the combination of VIAL and Hu, and a bevelled edge, as taught by VOEGEL.

 Conclusion